 You can also join us during our Wellbeing Weekend in the Howard Assembly Room for a variety of activities to make you feel good.

 There’s an increasing amount of evidence that singing releases endorphins, serotonin and dopamine – the ‘happy’ chemicals that boost your mood and make you feel good about yourself.
 Scientists believe that’s one of the reasons why people report being on a high during choir sessions and continuing to feel positive, uplifted and motivated afterwards.

-– Participant, From Couch to Chorus: The Festive Edition
+– Participant, From Couch to Chorus, Spring 2022

 Singing also counts as an aerobic activity as it introduces more oxygen into the blood leading to better circulation – and a better mood.